junekuhn/darkfolio/projects/mercedonius.md

 ---
 title: Mercedonius
-thumbnail: '../static/uploads/clock.jpg'
+thumbnail: ../static/uploads/clock.jpg
-year: "2022"
+year: '2022'
 categories:
   - physical computing
   - mixed reality
   - installation
   - maxmsp
   - spatial audio
+_template: project
 ---

 Mercedonius is an immersive installation consisting of mixed reality audio, mixed media, and physical computing.
 Headphones, with an attached Vive Tracker, afford 6 degrees-of-freedom binaural audio.
 This piece explores a malleable relationship with time, allowing the listener to synchronize, de-synchronize, and re-synchronize with objects in the space through interactive audio.

 [https://vimeo.com/746795111](https://vimeo.com/746795111)